tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ## NavMesh in Godot Engine
 Duration: hh:mm:ss

-Now that we know what a **NavMesh** is, we can try to use it in our project.
+Now that we know what a **NavMesh** is, we can use it in our project for the enemies.
 Open the project and our `debug_3d_scene.tscn` scene.

 1. **Add** a `NavigationRegion3D` node as a child of the root
 2. In the **Inspector** of the new node **add** a new `NavigationMesh`
 3. **Open** the created `NavigationMesh`

 There are many settings that you can change here, and it would take too much time to go through them all.
-I will show you the basics, and you can look up the rest.
+I will show you the basics, and you can look up the rest if you feel the need to.

 First, we need to specify which **meshes/colliders** should be considered during the **NavMesh** calculation.
 We can do that in the `Geometry` category with the `Source Geometry Mode` property.
 I find the `Group With Children` option to be the most manageable, so let's use it.
 Also, set the property `Source Group Name` to `NavMeshSource`.